ellailan/pm/prompts.md

 In the all tickets page, where it says contact, make it say team member and let me filter by team member.

 **Result:**
-- Changed table column header from "Contact" to "Team Member"
+- Changed the table column header from "Contact" to "Team Member"
-- Added `useTeamMembers()` import to load team members list
+- Added `useTeamMembers()` import to load the team members list
-- Added `filterMember` state with "All Members" dropdown populated from team context
+- Added a `filterMember` state with an "All Members" dropdown populated from the team context
-- Added member filter logic to useMemo to filter tickets by pointOfContact
+- Added member filter logic to `useMemo` to filter tickets by `pointOfContact`

 ## Prompt 43 — Shareable Link with Login Redirect

 **User Request:**
-I want to be able to send https://widsmarketing.vercel.app/requests/new as a link, and when users login to be redirected to the same place they were earlier rather than the tickerboard.
+I want to be able to send https://widsmarketing.vercel.app/requests/new as a link, and when users log in to be redirected to the same place they were earlier rather than the tickerboard.

 **Result:**
-- Updated middleware to pass `redirect` query parameter to `/login` with the original URL path
+- Updated the middleware to pass a `redirect` query parameter to `/login` with the original URL path
-- Login page reads `redirect` param and uses it after successful authentication
+- The login page reads the `redirect` param and uses it after successful authentication
 - Visiting any protected URL redirects to login, then back to the original destination
 - Default fallback to `/` (board) if no redirect param is present